lunar/snyk_exporter/README.md

         - snyk-exporter.<your namespace name>:9532
 ```

+## Kubernetes deployment with all organization

+To deploy the exporter in Kubernetes, you can find a simple Kubernetes `deployment.yaml` and `secret yaml` in the `examples` folder.
+You have to add your **snyk token** in the `secrets.yaml` and/or the **snyk organizations** that you want to get metrics from in the args section of the `deployment.yaml`.
+If you don't specify a `snyk-organization`, the exporter will scrape all organizations the token provides access to.
+The example assumes that you have a namespace in kubernetes named: monitoring.

 It further assumes that you have [kubernetes service discovery](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) configured for you Prometheus instance and a target that will gather metrics from pods, similar to this: